xXAlphaLamdaXx/Pcoin/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin Core on your native platform.
+The following are some helpful notes on how to run PCoin Core on your native platform.

 ### Unix